-SUBJECT: Increase Student Use of Technology

-LCAP/LEA Goal #1: To provide high-quality classroom curriculum, instruction and assessment to prepare our students for success in college and/or a career.

-SCHOOL GOAL #4:

-Students will use technology to construct, publish, and present projects

-Unless continued efforts are made to familiarize students with the use of technology tools and software, they will graduate unprepared to meet the demands of college and the work place.
-As technology changes and develops, we must continue to challenge our students to embrace these changes and provide them with the skill and opportunities that will enable them to be successful in school, at work, and in personal endeavors.

-GOAL OBJECTIVE

-By June 2015, 60% of students will: construct, publish and present projects using developmentally appropriate technology tools and software; use technology hardware and software for problem solving, decision-making and gathering data; use technology to provide oral and written literary responses and analysis of grade-level appropriate texts; solve mathematical problems using age-appropriate technology hardware and software; use technology hardware and software to gather, analyze and make decisions about data.

-Critical Learner Need #1: Improve algebra proficiency as measured by grades in the course and CAHSEE pass rates.
-Algebra I is the gateway to college and career preparedness, and current EAP results indicate HHS students are not adequately prepared for college.

-Critical Learner Need #2: Improve reading skills in order to provide students with access to the curriculum, especially for the El population.

-Critical Learner Need #3: Improve graduation and a-g completion rates, especially in light of the upcoming changes in the API and Common Core focus on college and career readiness.

-Schoolwide Learner Outcome #1 technologically Skilled Schoolwide Learner Outcome #2 learn Tenaciously Schoolwide Learner Outcome #3 solve problems Innovatively Schoolwide Learner Outcome #4 communicate and Network effectively Schoolwide Learner Outcome #5 lead locally and Globally

-EdTech profiles for students' and teachers' increased use of technology developed materials.
-Student grades and completion of technology-based student projects will increase.
+SJECT: Increase Student Use of Technology IP/LEA GOAL: P/LEA Goal #1: To provide high-quality classroom curriculum, instruction and assessment to prepare our students for success in college and/or a career.
+HOOL GOAL #4: dents will use technology to construct, publish, and present projects ess continued efforts are made to familiarize students with the use of technology tools and software, they will graduate unprepared to meet the demands of college and t rk place.
+As technology changes and develops, we must continue to challenge our students to embrace these changes and provide them with the skill and opportunities th enable them to be successful in school, at work, and in personal endeavors.
+AL OBJECTIVE lune 2015, 60% of students will: construct, publish and present projects using developmentally appropriate technology tools and software; use technology hardware and tware for problem solving, decision-making and gathering data; use technology to provide oral and written literary responses and analysis of grade-level appropriate texts; re mathematical problems using age-appropriate technology hardware and software; use technology hardware and software to gather, analyze and make decisions about a. ical Learner Need #1: Improve algebra proficiency as measured by grades in the course and CAHSEE pass rates.
+Algebra I is the gateway to college and career preparednes I current EAP results indicate HHS students are not adequately prepared for college. ical Learner Need #2: Improve reading skills in order to provide students with access to the curriculum, especially for the EI population. ical Learner Need #3: Improve graduation and a-g completion rates, especially in light of the upcoming changes in the API and Common Core focus on college and career diness. oolwide Learner Outcome #1 technologically Skilled oolwide Learner Outcome #2 learn Tenaciously oolwide Learner Outcome #3 solve problems Innovatively oolwide Learner Outcome #4 communicate and Network effectively oolwide Learner Outcome #5 lead locally and Globally a Used to Form this Goal: ech profiles for students' and teachers' increased use of technology developed materials.
+Student grades and completion of technology-based student projects will increased student projects will increase and projects will be addressed student project student projects will increase and projects will be addressed student project student projects will be addressed student project student projects will be addressed student project

+Findings from the Analysis of this Data:

-- Teachers will report student completion of technology based assignments.
+Teachers will report student completion of technology based assignments.
 Progress towards this goal will be evaluated by percentage of student work completed utilizing technology and age-appropriate skills.
 Progress will also be monitored by evidence of increased use of technology in classrooms and increased proficiency on EdTech profiles.